Polycarbonate Vs Acrylic: Which is Better?

 • Small vehicle protective panelling

-It’s especially useful for sporting events and enclosures because of the clarity it offers across a wide range of colours and the long lasting elements which prevent staining and yellowing over time.
+It’s especially useful for sporting events and enclosures because of the clarity it offers across a wide range of colours and the long-lasting elements which prevent staining and yellowing over time.

 • Weather resistant